Nou Can Codina is one of my favourite bars for a beer and a bite.

 Overall, it’s very relaxed.
 During the day it has the feel of a cool coffee-bar; a good spot for reading the daily paper.
 Then there’s lunchtime, and it’s never too rushed.
 Late afternoon the place kind of morphs into a cross between bodega and coffee bar, and in the evenings it becomes a hybrid of bistro-tapas bar/wine-bar and local pub.

-Never too loud, even during FC Barcelona matches which they project onto a very large screen.
+Never too loud.
 Never so crammed as to be uncomfortable.
 Never too empty to be a lonely place.